pranamesh/pranamesh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Post-Doctoral Research Fellow in the <a href="https://intrans.iastate.edu/" target="_blank">Institute for Transportation</a>, Iowa State University.
-I will be joining as an Assistant Professor in the Civil Engineering department of <a href="https://www.iitk.ac.in/ce/" target="_blank">Indian Institute of Technology Kanpur</a> from Spring 2020.
+I am an Assistant Professor in the Civil Engineering department of <a href="https://www.iitk.ac.in/new/pranamesh-chakraborty" target="_blank">Indian Institute of Technology Kanpur</a>.

 My research focusses on applying deep-learning based computer vision techniques and large-scale data analytics for solving transportation engineering problems.